Joan Barr: Mayoral tenure

 While mayor, Barr remained active in numerous civic organizations.
-She served as President of the Northwest Municipal Conference, and was a member of the Executive Committee of the U.S. Conference of Mayors.
+She served as President of the Northwest Municipal Conference and was a member of the Executive Committee of the U.S. Conference of Mayors.
 She served that organization as chair of the Woman Mayors group.

-During her tenure, she became known for fostering improved town gown relations, partnering with Northwestern University on building a $400 million dollar research park in Evanston, and vetoing a proposed tuition tax on students at the University.
-Stemming from her work in establishing the research park, Barr was called "a consensus builder" by Evanston Inventure (a city wide development corporation) executive director, Ronald Kysiak.
-According to local newspaper, the Chicago Tribune, moderator and consensus builder also describe how Barr saw her own role.
+During her tenure, she became known for fostering improved town–gown relations, partnering with Northwestern University on building a $400 million dollar research park in Evanston, and vetoing a proposed tuition tax on students at the University.
+Stemming from her work in establishing the research park, Barr was called "a consensus builder" by Evanston Inventure (a city-wide development corporation) executive director, Ronald Kysiak.
+According to the local newspaper, the Chicago Tribune, moderator and consensus builder also describe how Barr saw her own role.
 She was also viewed by others as non-confrontational in her style of government, focused on forging connections and non-partisanship community building.

-Barr was elected for a second mayoral term in 1989, and stepped down from the position in 1992.
+Barr was elected for a second mayoral term in 1989 and stepped down from the position in 1992.
 Following her time as mayor, she worked for the Illinois Department of Revenue and the Illinois Department of Employment Security.
 She became a deacon in the Episcopal Church in 2008.